 Can I ship regulated materials out of the quarantine area without a compliance agreement?

 No. Regulated materials originating in or held within the quarantine area can't be transported or moved outside of the quarantine area except as specifically allowed by a compliance agreement between the NHDAMF and the person moving the regulated articles.

-If I travel through the quarantine area with regulated materials, does that mean the materials become regulated and I need a compliance agreement?
+If my wood products originate in a non-regulated area and I travel through the quarantine area with regulated materials, does that mean the materials become regulated and I need a compliance agreement?

 All regulated materials can move through the quarantine area under the following conditions:

 - Regulated articles must be safeguarded so as to prevent the potential infestation from EAB while transiting through the quarantine area.
 Safeguarding means taking action so no emerald ash borer can infest other material during travel.
 For example, it means you will travel directly and expediently through the quarantine area with no stopping except for traffic conditions, among other actions.

 - The point of origin must be indicated on the bill of lading or shipping documents.